-p you solve any problem you have with this system.
-If they do not, please 32-0144, or visit our website at www.sportdog.com.
+swers to these questions should help you solve any problem you have with this system.
+If they do not, contact the Customer Care Center at 1-800-732-0144 or visit our website at www.sportdog.com.
 My dog is not responding when I press a button.
 Check to see if the Collar Receiver has been turned on and the Indicator Light is flashing.
-If your range has reduced from the first time you have used it, please check to see if the battery is low in either the Remote Transmitter or Collar Receiver.
-Many factors can impact the range you have with the YardTrainer 350.
+If your range has reduced from the first time you have used it, your Remote Transmitter or Collar Receiver batteries may need to be replaced.
+Many factors can impact the range you have with the YardTrainer 105.
 For a list of these factors, please refer to "How the System Works."
 You can verify the Collar Receiver is delivering static stimulation to your dog by placing the test light, enclosed in your kit, on the Collar Receiver.
-Please refer to the "Test Light Instructions" section for details.
+Please refer to the "Test Light Instructions" for details.
 Increase the Intensity Dial.
-Refer to "Find the Best Intensity Level for Your Dog" for more information.
+Refer to "Find the Best Intensity Level For Your Dog" for more information.
 Make sure the Collar Receiver's Contact Points are placed snugly against your dog's skin.
 Refer to "Fit the Collar Receiver" for more information.
 You may need to switch to the longer Contact Points included with your system or trim the hair beneath the Contact Points.
-If you notice your operating time dropping to about half the original time, your Collar Receiver battery needs to be replaced.
-Contact the Customer Care Center to purchase a new one.
-The Collar Receiver will not turn on.
-Make sure the Collar Receiver has been charged.
-For the initial charge, be sure to charge it for 24 hours.
-Future charges only take 12 hours.
+The Collar Receiver will not turn on. • Try replacing the batteries (see page 8).
 The Collar Receiver is not responding to the Remote Transmitter.
-Make sure the Remote Transmitter has been charged.
-For the initial charge, be sure to charge it for 24 hours.
-Future charges only take 12 hours.
 Verify the Collar Receiver has been turned on and the Indicator Light is flashing.
 Refer to "Turning the Collar Receiver On and Off."
 Refer to "Match the Collar Receiver and Remote Transmitter."
+Try replacing the batteries.